Estimation Builder requires JavaScript to sign in. This web browser either does not support JavaScript, or scripts are being blocked.

 Renewing it

 Click renew? on the estimate's row.
-Estimation Builder resets the acceptance deadline to a fresh 30-day window starting today, and the estimate is active again — ready for the customer to accept.
+Estimation Builder resets the acceptance deadline to a fresh window starting today — 30 days by default, or whatever you've set — and the estimate is active again, ready for the customer to accept.
 Nothing else changes: the line items, totals, and description stay exactly as they were.

 Related: Estimate statuses.